 the track at one of Simple Minds' late 1978 shows.
 (Most probably the show

-also been one of the last live performances of the track, as Simple Minds didn't play it again live after 1978.
+would've also been one of the last live performances of the track, as Simple Minds didn't play it after 1978.

-The original live version of the song was originally only available on dodgy, badly recorded cassette bootlegs.
+The original live version of the song is only available on dodgy, badly recorded cassette bootlegs.